tonyliebel/IDD-Fa19-Lab2/README.md

 ## Part E. Make your own timer

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**
+Was unable to figure out exactly how to code an action based on the timer hitting zero.
+I was able to have the timer countdown from reset, however.

 **b.
 Post a link to the completed lab report your class hub GitHub repo.**